Maldon (UK Parliament constituency)

-Maldon is a constituency in Essex represented in the House of Commons of the UK Parliament since 2010 by Sir John Whittingdale, a Conservative.
+Maldon is a constituency in Essex represented in the House of Commons of the UK Parliament since its recreation in 2010 by Sir John Whittingdale, a Conservative.

 Constituency profile

 Maldon covers a rural area of Essex including the Dengie Peninsula.
-The main settlements are Maldon and Burnham-on-Crouch on the coast, and the new town of South Woodham Ferrers.
+The main settlements are Maldon and Burnham-on-Crouch which are centres for sailing, and the new town of South Woodham Ferrers.
 The seat is slightly wealthier than the UK average.

 History

-The Parliamentary Borough of Maldon, which included the parish of Heybridge, had sent two members to Parliament since 1332 (36 years after the Model Parliament).
-Under the Reform Act of 1867, its representation was reduced to one and in 1885 the Parliamentary Borough was abolished and replaced with a Division of the County of Essex (later a County Constituency) under the Redistribution of Seats Act 1885.
+The Parliamentary Borough of Maldon, which included the parish of Heybridge, had sent two members to the Parliament of England since it was founded in 1332 (36 years after the Model Parliament) until 1707, then to the Parliament of Great Britain from 1707 to 1800 and to the Parliament of the United Kingdom from 1801.
+Under the Reform Act 1867, its representation was reduced to one, and in 1885 the parliamentary borough was abolished and replaced with a division of the County of Essex (later a county constituency) under the Redistribution of Seats Act 1885.

 The constituency was abolished for the 1983 general election following the Third Periodic Review of Westminster Constituencies, but re-established for the 2010 general election by the Fifth Review.
-The current seat is a successor to the Maldon and East Chelmsford constituency which existed from 1997 to 2010.
+The current seat is primarily a successor to the Maldon and East Chelmsford constituency which existed from 1997 to 2010.